teamsixzero/teamsixzero.github.io/_drafts/2021-05-04-is-UX-research-worth-it.md

 image_position: center center
 ---

-To convince your team that research is worthwhile you need to help them understand how the insights you collect is a potential goldmine.Here are some of the most common objections I hear and how I overcome them.
+To convince your team that UX research is worthwhile you need to help them understand how the insights you collect is a potential goldmine.Here are some of the most common objections I hear and how I overcome them.